XorTroll/Goldleaf/cur-changelog.md

 - The "image" menu icon is now shown also for PNG/WEBP images (even though they cannot be set as user icons)

-- Updated key generation recognition up to the latest `20.0.0` firmware
+- Updated key generation recognition up to the latest `20.0.0`/`20.0.1` firmwares

-- For used tickets, the game title is displayed instead of the application ID (this one can still be viewed by selecting a given ticket)
+- For used tickets, the game title is displayed instead of the application ID on the ticket menu items (the ID can still be viewed by selecting a given ticket)

 - Added special handling when removing an account that is also linked (removing requires it to be unlinked first, this is now done automatically)